Louis Sobol

-Louis Sobol (August 10, 1896 – February 9, 1986) was a journalist, Broadway gossip columnist, and radio host.
+Louis Sobol (August 10, 1896 – February 9, 1986) was an American journalist, Broadway gossip columnist, and radio host.
 Sobol wrote for Hearst newspapers for forty years, and was considered one of the country's most popular columnists.
 Sobol wrote about celebrities during the years when well-known columnists themselves became celebrities.

 Early life

 Sobol was born in New Haven, Connecticut.
 He attended Crosby High School and was the chairman of the Dramatic Club, business manager of the school paper, and manager of the baseball team.
 While still in high school, Sobol worked as a reporter for the Waterbury Republican.